ando-ayvazyan/express-react-oauth-app/README.md

 > Before running project make sure you have
  1. nodeJs version 14 installed
  2. nodemon installed globally
+ 3. create .env file from the .env_example and fill the required info
 ## building development version

 >  For building on local machine run following commands